 Graduate from Level One Learner' Permit to Regular License

-Your learner’s permit automatically converts to a Class D license once you complete a full 12 months of valid driving authority.
+Your learner's permit automatically converts to a Class D license once you complete a full 12 months of valid driving authority.
 Any time that your permit was suspended, revoked, canceled, denied, or surrendered does not count.
-That time will be added to the end of the original 12-month period.
+That time will be added to the end of the original period of 12 months.

 Graduate from Temporary Permit to Regular Driver's License